21001052/nn-classification/README.md

 /*

-Devoloped by : narendra.pathakamuri
+Devoloped by : THAMARAISELVAN V

-RegisterNumber:212221040117
+RegisterNumber:212221230115

 */